huyenhoang/loganalysis/README.md

 ## Running the Python program

 From the command line, type `python log-analysis.py` to run the module.

-The `answerQuestions` method in the python module and print out the results, which are recorded in the text file `printedResults.txt`
+The three methods (questionOne, questionTwo, questionThree) in the python module will query the database using the views and print out the results, which are recorded in the text file `printedResults.txt`